maxim-kornienko/kattis/README.md

 * `MailboxManufacturersProblem` - Mathematics, recursion, arithmetic progressions!
 * `Pripreme` - When you thought it's knapsack but it turned out to be O(N).
 * `UnionFind` - I spent an hour fighting with _Time Limit Exceeded_ in all imaginable ways until I found that harmless-looking `switch` statement was the reason of running slow.
+* `Game2048` - saying there is game development in my github.